Fall 2010 Semester Program with Nazareth College of

 excursions.

-five days per week with the respective
+spending five days per week with the respective institution (the

 The

-2010 curriculum includes German language instruction
+2020 curriculum includes German language instruction

 (#1),